 Remove the celery and garlic to a plate or bowl then fit the processor with a grating blade and grate 1/2 head of cauliflower, to equal 4 cups grated cauliflower.

-Like I said, a box or flat grater will do the job just fine, or you could just chop the cauliflower up real small.
+Again, a box or flat grater will do the job just fine if you don’t have a food processor.

 Next grate 2-1/2 cups sharp cheddar cheese to be used in both the chowder and as a garnish.
 I recommend grating cheese fresh for things like soups and chowders, as the pre-grated stuff is coated in, well, stuff, that makes it not melt as well as fresh.